Bill Musselman: Cleveland Cavaliers (NBA)

-Ted Stepien, then owner of the NBA's Cleveland Cavaliers, hired Musselman for his first NBA head coaching job in 1980.
-Musselman guided the team to a 25-46 mark before he was replaced by general manager Don Delaney, who went 3-8 to close out the 1980-81 season.
+Ted Stepien, then owner of the NBA's Cleveland Cavaliers, hired Musselman to his first NBA head coaching job in 1980.
+Musselman guided the team to a 25–46 mark before he was replaced by general manager Don Delaney.
 He was derisively called "Musclehead" by WWWE sports radio host Pete Franklin who was a vociferous critic of how Stepien was operating the Cavaliers.

-On March 8, 1982, Stepien fired Chuck Daly, who was 9-32 as coach of the Cavs, and replaced him on an interim basis with Musselman, then the team's director of player personnel.
-The Cavs went 2-21 under Musselman, who finished the season as head coach, his second stint at the helm.
-Musselman resigned on October 21, 1982, just a few days before the start of the 1982-83 NBA season.
+On March 8, 1982, Stepien fired Chuck Daly, who was 9–32 as coach of the Cavs, and replaced him on an interim basis with Musselman, then the team's director of player personnel.
+The Cavs went 2–21 under Musselman, who finished the season as head coach.
+Musselman resigned on October 21, 1982, just a few days before the start of the 1982–83 NBA season.

 In an April 17, 1994 New York Times article, former NBA center Cedric Maxwell said the Cavs' veteran players during that time "were known more for partying than for playing."

 Sarasota (Fla.)
 Stingers (CBA)

 Musselman's foray into minor league basketball began in 1983 when he was hired to coach the Sarasota (Fla.)
 Stingers of the Continental Basketball Association (CBA).
-Just 19 games into the season, sporting a 6-13 record, Musselman was fired.
-The team fared no better after Musselman's firing, finishing the season with a 16-28 record.
+Just 19 games into the season, sporting a 6–13 record, Musselman was fired.

 Tampa Bay/Rapid City Thrillers (CBA)

-The following season, Musselman moved a few miles up the Florida Gulf Coast to St. Petersburg where he was hired to coach the expansion Tampa Bay Thrillers of the CBA.
-There, over the next three seasons, Musselman would build one of the winningest franchises in sports history.
+The following season, Musselman moved a few miles up the Florida Gulf Coast to St. Petersburg, where he was hired to coach the expansion Tampa Bay Thrillers of the CBA.

-As an expansion team, his 1984-85 Thrillers team rolled to a 45-18 record to win the CBA title, downing the Detroit Spirits in seven games.
-Tampa Bay repeated as CBA champions the following season going 46-19 and defeating the LaCrosse (Wisc.)
-Catbirds in five games, 4-1.
+As an expansion team, his 1984–85 Thrillers team rolled to a 45–18 record to win the CBA title, downing the Detroit Spirits in seven games.
+Tampa Bay repeated as CBA champions the following season going 46–19 and defeating the LaCrosse (Wisc.)
+Catbirds in five games, 4–1.

-The "three-peat" followed in 1986-87 in Rapid City, South Dakota, where the team had moved at the conclusion of the regular season.
-The Thrillers, who went 46-16 overall, lost the first game of the finals to the Rockford (Ill.)
+The "three-peat" followed in 1986–87 in Rapid City, South Dakota, where the team had moved at the conclusion of the regular season.
+The Thrillers, who went 46–16 overall, lost the first game of the finals to the Rockford (Ill.)
 Lightning, before winning four consecutive games as Musselman won his third consecutive CBA championship.
 For his efforts, Musselman was honored as CBA Coach of the Year.

-Among the players starring for Musselman's Thriller teams were Sidney Lowe, Clinton Wheeler, Rod Higgins, Freeman Williams, Sam Mitchell, Ed Nealy, Steve Hayes, Brian Martin, Eddie Johnson, Don Collins, Ron Valentine, Perry Moss, Kevin Williams, and Charles Jones.